openhab/openhab-addons/bundles/org.openhab.binding.teslascope/README.md

 ## Supported Things

 All Tesla vehicles supported by Teslascope are supported.
-Each vehicle is represented by its own `service` Thing.
+Each vehicle is represented by its own `vehicle` Thing.

 ## Discovery